 Another important financial consideration is how time missed at work when your new child arrives will impact your finances.
 While unpaid family leave generally includes staying home upon the addition of an adopted child, it still is unpaid and will affect your income.

 Many employers not yet offering family leave are responding to their employee’s requests to add it as an employee benefit.
-To aid in recruiting and employee retention, many companies are adding paid parental leave insurance to their benefits programs, such as the Leave by Breeze plan.
+To aid in recruiting and employee retention, many companies are adding paid parental leave insurance to their benefits programs.

 The information and content provided herein is for educational purposes only, and should not be considered legal, tax, investment, or financial advice, recommendation, or endorsement.
 Breeze does not guarantee the accuracy, completeness, reliability or usefulness of any testimonials, opinions, advice, product or service offers, or other information provided here by third parties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.